Cracked Slab & Concrete Floor Crack Repair

 Then a new floor is poured and allowed to cure for at least two weeks.
 Then interior partition walls can be re-built, floor coverings re-installed, and home furnishings brought back in.

-While this situation is obviously disruptive and expensive to both your wallet and your property, the real problem isn’t even addressed!
+While this situation is obviously disruptive and expensive, the real problem isn’t even addressed!
 The floor isn’t the problem; the soil beneath the ‘new foundation slab’ is the problem.
 A concrete slab replacement is ineffective because it’s basically a brand new concrete foundation over the same troublesome soil – so you can expect that your new floor will “break” just like the old one did!

 Re-leveling grout on top of the slab: